ben-holomah/Home-Lab/README.md

 **Installing Kali as the Attacker's Machine:**
 - I noticed that the download file for Kali was a 7 zip file extension, so i had to download it.

+**Installing Splunk on my Windows Machine:**
+- After the installation process and setting things up, my first action was to generate some data on my environment.
+- I clicked monitor, local event logs, and for the log events i chose: Application, Security, and System.